Accessibility

 Covid-19

-Visitors are encouraged to wear face coverings if they wish to in all of our venues.
+Visitors are welcome to wear face coverings if they wish to in all of our venues.
 Face coverings and hand sanitiser will be available for visitors at the Festival hub.